syncfusion-content/maui-docs/MAUI/DataGrid/Summaries.md

 ### Displaying summary for column

-Display summary information in the column by setting the `DataGridSummaryRow.ShowSummaryInRow` to `false` and define summary columns. `SfDataGrid.DataGridSummaryColumn` is the object of [DataGridSummaryRow.SummaryColumns]() collection that contains the following important properties:
+To display summary information in a column, you need to set the `DataGridSummaryRow.ShowSummaryInRow` to `false` and define summary columns using the `SfDataGrid.DataGridSummaryColumn` object.
+The `DataGridSummaryColumn` object has several important properties:

-* [Name](): Defines name of the `DataGridSummaryColumn` to denote the `DataGridSummaryColumn` in `DataGridSummaryRow` with title.
+* [Name](): This property defines the name of the `DataGridSummaryColumn`, which is used to identify the column in the `DataGridSummaryRow` and provide a title for it.
-* [MappingName](): Defines the corresponding column name used for the summary calculation.
+* [MappingName](): This property defines the corresponding column name used for the summary calculation.
-* [SummaryType](): Defines the `SummaryType` (enum) property to define the aggregate type for the summary calculation.
+* [SummaryType]():  This property defines the `SummaryType` enum property, which determines the type of aggregate function used for the summary calculation.

-The `DataGrid` control provides the following predefined aggregates:

-  * CountAggregate
-  * Int32Aggregate
-  * DoubleAggregate

-[CustomAggregate]() defines the `CustomAggregate` class object when the summary type is set as `Custom` that calculates the custom summaries.
+The DataGrid control provides several predefined aggregates, such as CountAggregate, Int32Aggregate, and DoubleAggregate.
+When the summary type is set as Custom, you can define a CustomAggregate class object to calculate custom summaries.

-The [Format]() defines the `string` property that formats the summary value and displays it.
-The `Format` property may contains two parts separated by a colon (:).
-First part denotes the aggregate function name, and second part denotes display format of the summary value.
+The [Format]() property defines a string property that formats the summary value and displays it.
+The Format property can have two parts separated by a colon (:).
+The first part denotes the aggregate function name, and the second part denotes the display format of the summary value.

-Refer to the [Formatting Summary](#_Formatting_Summary) section to know more about how to format summary, and [Aggregate Types](#_Aggregate_Types) section to know about different summary types.
+Please refer to the "Formatting Summary" section for more information on how to format the summary, and the "Aggregate Types" section to learn about the different summary types.

-In the following code snippet, summary is defined for `Salary` column:
+In the following code snippet, a summary is defined for the `Salary` column:

 {% tabs %}
 {% highlight xaml%}